Refsa/RePacker/README.md

 - Flexibility
 - Tested cross-language support
 - Control over stride/padding
+- Versioning and dirty bits

 ## General Use
+Currently both bootstrapping and logging is enabled by default, but can be toggled with the NO_BOOTSTRAP and NO_LOGGING compiler defines.
+In .NET the bootstrap is initialized statically, but for Unity this happens with the use of `RuntimeInitializeOnLoad`.

 ### BoxedBuffer
 Packing and Unpacking requires the use of **BoxedBuffer** that is a class that wraps around the Buffer struct.
 Buffer internally has a **Memory\<byte\>** that is pointing to a byte array. __You are responsible for pooling the byte array and/or the BoxedBuffer for now.__